Summer Jobs at CIC

 Challenge Instructor –

 Job description: Challenge instructors teach a variety of activities including climbing, high ropes course, low-ropes initiatives and group games.
 All Challenge instructors will be on a teaching rotation so that each instructor will teach each program area.
-Training for these activities is given before and during staff orientation week.
+(Please note: as explained above, specific training is provided for these activities during staff orientation, experience is needed. )

 Climbing Wall: Set-up ropes and safety equipment.
 Outfit groups with harnesses and helmets.
 Teach basic climbing moves.
 Belay campers on the wall and teach cabin counselors to belay.